20 Rustic Farmhouse RV Exterior Styled for Every Seasons

 The cedar’s warm grain feels homey, while the rugged stone adds texture and a sense of strength.
 Together, they create a look that feels both rustic and refined.

-Plus, cedar and stone only get better with time—the wood develops character, and the stone stays timeless, making your RV feel like it’s been part of the landscape all along.
+Plus, cedar and stone only get better with time.
+The wood develops character, and the stone stays timeless, making your RV feel like it’s been part of the landscape all along.

 Cream Horizontal Siding With Dark Metal Roof for Modern Farmhouse Style